cestinnett/Carol-CV/media/index.md

 # Media, News, and Web

-I regularly write content pieces for various departments at the University of Central Florida.
-These highlight the innovative work that faculty, students, and alumni are doing.
+I regularly write content pieces for various departments at the University of Central Florida to highlight the innovative work that faculty, students, and alumni are doing.
+This entails everything from developing and pitching story ideas to interviewing individuals to writing and editing each piece for publication.

 ## UCF College of Sciences Articles
 - [Virtual Arboretum Featured at Global Film, Data Visualization Conference](https://sciences.ucf.edu/news/virtual-arboretum-featured-at-global-film-data-visualization-conference)